University of Ceylon

 The University of Ceylon was the only university in Sri Lanka (earlier Ceylon) from 1942 until 1972.
 It had several constituent campuses at various locations around Sri Lanka.
 The University of Ceylon Act No. 1 of 1972, replaced it with the University of Sri Lanka which existed from 1973 to 1978.
 In 1978 it was separated into four independent universities.
-These are the University of Colombo, the University of Peradeniya, University of Kelaniya (Vidyalankara University) and the University of Sri Jayawardanapura (Vidyodaya University).
+These are the University of Colombo, the University of Peradeniya, University of Sri Jayewardenepura (Vidyodaya University) and the University of Kelaniya (Vidyalankara University).